-Mated with an excellent six speed gated manual, the clutch feels light, though a bit challenging to predict uptake, (we were told the clutch was due for replacement after the drive).
-Rowing your own gears hasn’t quite felt this good.
+Mated with an excellent six speed gated manual, the clutch feels light, though a bit challenging to predict uptake (we were told it was due to be replaced after the drive).
 With seemingly unlimited power even in 6th gear, lane changes and passing are incredibly quick.
 It may be worth having a good lawyer on retainer.

 With the top down on a deserted highway section on highway 1, we took the car to 135mph.
 Wind and road noise are minimal even at this speed.
-The exhaust note is roaring gloriously and may even take the exhaust note crown from our recently tested 2010 C63 AMG.
+The exhaust note is a glorious roar and may even take the exhaust note crown from our recently tested 2010 C63 AMG.
 Fun fact: the Tom Lantos tunnels near Pacifica, CA, allow you to witness the R8 exhaust note magic for nearly a mile.

 Most unexpected, though, was how tame the R8 felt on the road when it wasn’t being pushed.
 In moderate moving traffic heading back on 101 South, it is relaxed and almost interchangeable with other Audis.
 Throttle input is buttery smooth and power delivery is very evenly paced.